massix/cv/main.typ

 #resume-item[
-  - #text([Responsible of studying, coordinating and delivering high risk and high commitment projects based on Cloud (public or on-premise) technologies on behalf of ALTEN International.])
+  - #text([Responsible of studying, coordinating and delivering high risk and high commitment projects based on *Cloud* (public or on-premise) technologies on behalf of ALTEN International.])
-  - #text([Working directly with the commercial department and customers to define the best strategy to deliver a project, taking into consideration the level of commitment and customer's satisfaction.])
+  - #text([Working directly with the commercial department and customers to *define the best strategy to deliver a project*, taking into consideration the level of commitment and customer's satisfaction.])
-  - #text([Managing first contacts with potential new customers, definition of the functional perimeter of the project and architectural and technical studies, creation and delivery of the technical documentation, part of the contract's agreement.])
+  - #text([Managing first contacts with potential new customers, definition of the functional perimeter of the project and architectural and technical studies, *creation and delivery of the technical documentation*, part of the contract's agreement.])
-  - #text([Development of Technical Proofs of Concept, covering all aspects of the development: setup of the infrastructure with IaC technologies and development of the technical components of the architecture, using multiple languages and frameworks.])
+  - #text([Development of *technical proofs of concept*, covering all aspects of the development: setup of the infrastructure with IaC technologies and development of the technical components of the architecture, using multiple languages and frameworks.])
-  - #text([Coaching on new teams, responsible of validating future evolutions on the technical architecture, responsible of the technical quality of the project.])
+  - #text([*Coaching on new teams*, responsible of validating future evolutions on the technical architecture, responsible of the technical quality of the project.])
-  - #text([Creation, definition and coordination of internal trainings on Cloud based technologies (IaC, Cloud, ...)])
+  - #text([Creation, definition and coordination of *internal trainings* on Cloud based technologies (IaC, Cloud, ...)])
   - #text([Maintenance and evolution of internal repositories of reusable components.])
 ]